berendkleinhaneveld/kolla/README.md

 * Syntax for SFC (`.kolla`) from Vue
 * Renderers from Collagraph (PySide6, Pygfx, PyScript)

-Currently this is being developed as a Proof-of-Concept in order to learn more about how Svelte works.
+*Please don't use this*: it is just a Proof-of-Concept, created in order to learn more about how Svelte works.

 ## Features